-Generally viral infections are less alarming than bacterial infections.
+Generally, viral infections are less alarming than bacterial infections.
 But it is very difficult to distinguish between viral and bacterial fevers in the initial days.
 The fever pattern and presence of other symptoms can often help to identify a specific cause of the fever.
-Therefore its better to consult your doctor instead of continuing to self-medicate with over the counter medicines.
+Therefore it's better to consult your doctor instead of continuing to self-medicate with over the counter medicines.
 A fever that persists beyond 3-4 days or has carried on without an obvious reason will require examination and may need some investigations.

 Treatment of Viral Fever

 - Antibiotics are of no use in viral fevers, as they do not work against viruses.
-The main aim is to keep the child comfortable by reducing the fever and maintaining hydration.
+The main aim is to keep the child comfortable by reducing fever and maintaining hydration.

-- Use anti fever medication in the doses prescribed.
+- Use anti-fever medication in the doses prescribed.